svenklingel/spatial-visualization-app/README.md

-This app is developed using Spiral model–driven initial development and Scrum-driven iterative refinement, and utilizes Streamlit and GeoPandas to visualize user-provided GeoJSON files.
+This app was initially developed using the Spiral model, refined iteratively with Scrum, and finalized using the Waterfall model.
+It uses Streamlit and GeoPandas to visualize user-provided GeoJSON files as well as Shapefiles.

 ![Alt text](Example.jpeg)